energietransitie/needforheat-gearup-app/docs/contributing.md

 ## Creating an issue

-If you have found a bug, room for improvement, missing documentation or have a question you can create an issue on [github](https://github.com/Need-for-Heat/need-for-heat/issues). <!-- TODO: update repository link upon transfer --> Make sure to write as much details as possible in the description of your issue.
+If you have found a bug, room for improvement, missing documentation or have a question you can create an issue on [github](https://github.com/Need-for-Heat/need-for-heat/issues).
+Make sure to write as much details as possible in the description of your issue.
 That way, other contributors will be more easily able to understand and help.

 ## Changing or adding code